 - The fatcat catalog updates its metadata continously and web crawls are conducted regularly.
-Current processing pipelines cover raw reference snapshot creation and derivation the graph structure, which allows to rerun processing based on updated data as it becomes available. - Metadata extraction from PDFs depends on supervised machine learning models, which in turn depends training sets.
-With additional crawls and metadata available we hope to improve models used for metadata extraction, improving yield and reducing data extraction artifacts in the process. - As of this version, a number of raw reference docs remain unmatched, which means that neither exact nor fuzzy matching can detect a link to a known entity.
+Current processing pipelines cover raw reference snapshot creation and derivation of the graph structure, which allows to rerun processing based on updated data as it becomes available. - Metadata extraction from PDFs depends on supervised machine learning models, which in turn depend on available training datasets.
+With additional crawls and metadata available we hope to improve models used for metadata extraction, improving yield and reducing data extraction artifacts in the process. - As of this version, a number of raw reference docs remain unmatched, which means that neither exact nor fuzzy matching has detected a link to a known entity.
 On the one hand, this can hint at missing metadata.
 However, parts of the data will contain a reference to a catalogued entity, but in a specific, dense and harder to recover form.
-This also include improvements to fuzzy matching code.
+This also include improvements to the fuzzy matching approach. - The reference dataset contains millions of URLs and their integration into the graph has been implemented as prototype.
+A full implementation requires a few data cleanup and normalization steps.